- Contact Us

 All new employees must complete a one year probationary period.

 Applicants who meet the above listed requirements are encouraged to submit a resume’ either in person to: Lt.
 Bart H. Quayle 146 North 2nd West, St. Anthony, ID 83445 or via email at email@example.com .
-A more detailed job description is available here.
-Veteran's preference will apply.
+A more detailed job description is available at the link below.

 Planning & Zoning Member